-The PHASE III (P3) (Personalized HIV & Addiction Services Expansion) Program provides services to eligible residents of Escambia, Santa Rosa, Okaloosa and Walton counties in Florida.
-The program helps people gain access to a full range of Lakeview Center services to include residential, outpatient and intensive outpatient substance abuse treatment programs.
-The team directly provides recruitment, outpatient counseling, case management and linkage to help ensure a smooth process in coordinating support services.
-Eligibility criteria is as follows:
+The PHASE IV program provides services to eligible residents in the Escambia, Santa Rosa, Okaloosa and Walton counties in Florida.
+The program helps people gain access to a full range of Lakeview Center services to include residential, outpatient and intensiveoutpatient substance misuse treatment programs.
+The team directly provides recruitment, case management and linkage to help ensure a smooth process in coordinating support services.
+Eligibility criteria are as follows:

-- Minority adult (18 years old or older) - Adult intravenous drug user
+- Ethnic minority adult (18 year old or older) - Adult intravenous drug user